dkerr64/homebridge-yolink/README.md

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

 YoLink leak sensors also report device temperature.
 If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
 The name has "Temperature" appended to the end.

+You can optionally use HomeKit contact sensor accessory type instead of leak sensor type, this changes how the device appears in Apple Home and the importance / severity of an alert and notification.
+This may be useful if the leak sensor is used to detect presence of water that may be less urgent/critical than an actual water leak.

 ### Lock